 As for you, the owner, there are two implications: financial commitment and personal commitment.

 When your dog is well regulated, the maintenance costs are reasonable but not massive.
-The special diet, insulin, and syringes are not hugely expensive.
+The advanced diet, insulin, and syringes are not hugely expensive.
 However, the financial commitment may be significant during the initial regulation process and if complications arise.

 Initially, your dog will be hospitalised for a few days to deal with the immediate crisis and to begin the regulation process.
 The “immediate crisis” is only great if your dog is so sick that it has stopped eating and drinking for several days.
 Dogs in this state, called ketoacidosis may require up to a week of hospitalisation with intensive medical treatment and laboratory testing.
 Otherwise, the initial hospitalisation may be only for a day or two for basic tests and to begin treatment.
 After initial stabilisation, your dog goes home with you so that medications can be administered in the home environment.
 At first, return visits are required every week or two to monitor progress.
 It may take a couple of months or more to achieve good regulation.